 Criteria for work at Masters level More detail 1.
 Knowledge and understanding of concepts Shown in the theoretical understanding of concepts in the Tasks.
 These concepts are the core ones for this course: What is inclusion?
 What is contested about this term?
 What are the implications of assessment of pupil need?
 What does effective collaboration with colleagues and the wider community mean?
 Please also use concepts and theories you have learned on the rest of the deaf education pathway.
-2. Knowledge and use of the literature The uploaded Tasks will discuss recommended reading from Learn and your own wider academic reading from the PG Diploma and beyond.
+2. Knowledge and use of the literature The uploaded Tasks will discuss recommended reading from Learn and your own wider academic reading from the whole PG Diploma and beyond.
 3. Critical reflection on theory and practice The critical comments you make in the Tasks will show how you are thinking about what you see and how it relates to the theoretical concepts you have studied right through the PG Diploma.
 An example of theory is the concept of inclusion, or the social model of disability.
 An example of practice could be Scottish education policy or observations you make on placement.
 4. Application of theory to practice When you read about inclusion or how children who are different are often excluded by the education system, does this fit with what you see happening on placement?
-For example, do theoretical ideas, such as the usual sequence of acquiring phonemes and morphemes in spoken English in hearing children apply to the older deaf child you are working with?
+For example, do theoretical ideas, such as the relationship between working memory and early language development, affect the way you provide learning opportunities for deaf pupils or their families?
 5. Planning and implementation of research In the Tasks the style should be like that used in other essays on the postgraduate diploma with appropriate academic referencing, use of peer- reviewed articles where possible, and recent academic sources.
 Consider documents critically, e.g. check deafness categories against the audiogram, showing your working.
-Use ages of the child on key documents, not dates.